Cases and References

 The financially supported demonstration plant was built in close cooperation between the biogas plant and Ammongas A/S, and delivered the first upgraded biogas in Denmark, to the local heating plant.

-For the company, the plant was partly considered a pilot project for their own desire to upgrade all their gas to the local gas grid at a later stage, and partly to overcome the logistical problem of getting all their gas pressed through a thin 3km long pipeline to a combined heat and powerplant. (the produced upgraded gas wasn’t then send to the gas grid at this stage)
+For the client company, the plant was partly considered a pilot project for their own desire to upgrade all their gas to the local gas grid at a later stage, and partly to overcome the logistical problem of getting all the produced gas pushed through a thin 3km long pipeline to a combined heat and powerplant. (the upgraded gas was not then send to the gas grid at this stage).

 This plant excels in several ways.

 As a heating source they are using a straw-fired boiler with a gas furnace as a backup.
 The straw-fired boiler runs fully automatic, you just need to, once or twice a day to put bale of straws onto a conveyer belt.

 The utilisation of the surplus heat from the upgrading plant works as a textbook example since the surplus heat is used for heating of the inbound manure.
 The 85 degree C water is led through pipes in the biogas reactors for final warming up and adjusting of the temperature in the reactors.
 This gives a total re-use of 80% of the surplus heat and covers all the heat needed for the reactors.

 Since this plant, as well as all other plants from Ammongas, is working without pressure it has a minimal need for power.
 The plant has been running since 2014 with a constant production on more than 20% above the guarantied and with an up-time of 99,9% (2016).
 This is, amongst other reasons, due to the fact, that the brothers are very attentive to their plant and very structured in their operations, have installed a redundant compressor and have an appropriate amount of spare parts as well as a service agreement with Ammongas.